grimme-lab/qc2-teaching/doc/recommendations.rst

       ~/.ssh

-   The Windows one can be found in your Windows home directory (assuming ``awvwgk`` is your Windows username):
+   The Windows one can be found in your Windows home directory (assuming ``stahn`` is your Windows username):

    .. code-block:: none

-      /mnt/c/Users/awvwgk/.ssh
+      /mnt/c/Users/stahn/.ssh

    Don't get confused by that and decide upon one of these directories (*e.g.* the Linux one) for the next steps.
    If something doesn't work, check if there are perhaps doubled files interfering each other.